threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 ## Create a Wallet

 ***
-To create a wallet, click on the Threefold Connect App menu.
+To create a wallet, click on the ThreeFold Connect App menu.
 This is what you see.
 Choose *Wallet*.

 ![farming_tf_wallet_13](./img/farming_tf_wallet_13.png)